Dopamine fasting

-Proponents of dopamine fasting see a benefit from taking periodic breaks from technologies which are seen as addictive, such as smartphones.
+Proponents of dopamine fasting see benefits in taking periodic breaks from technologies which are seen as addictive, such as smartphones.

-Dopamine fasting is the general practice of abstaining from any impulsive and behavioral addictions in order to cope with such addictions and thus attempt to reset to a healthier lifestyle.
-Some examples of addictive and impulsive behaviors in the present that are targeted by dopamine fasting include but are not limited to: Smartphone and social media use, emotional eating, internet or gaming, gambling or shopping, pornography or masturbation.
+Dopamine fasting or dopamine detoxing is the general practice of abstaining from any impulsive and behavioral addictions in order to cope with such addictions and thus attempt to reset to a healthier lifestyle.
+It specifically targets behaviors such as smartphone and social media use, emotional eating, internet use, gaming, gambling, shopping, and pornography or masturbation.

-This concept is a form of detox that was first developed by California psychologist Dr. Cameron Sepah as a cognitive behavioral therapy (CBT).
+The practice was first developed by California psychologist Dr. Cameron Sepah as a cognitive behavioral therapy (CBT).
 Dr. Peter Grinspoon describes Sepah's work as "sensible, if not necessarily new or groundbreaking", and criticizes those who have adopted "ever more extreme, ascetic, and unhealthy" versions of it.
 Grinspoon says that the intended goal for individuals fasting is to not completely eliminate such addictive behaviors but to learn how to maintain their impulsive behavior towards a healthy lifestyle.

 Dr. Cameron Sepah has stressed that there have been misinterpretations of what the true value of this type of detox is and how it is supposed to work.
 Critics say that the overall concept of dopamine fasting is unscientific.

 Definitions

-While the practice of dopamine fasting is not clearly defined as it varies widely between individuals regarding factors such as what should be abstained and how frequently or long an individual should abstain from the action, in general, it focuses on reducing anything that is unhealthy and addictive.
+Dopamine fasting is not clearly defined, as it varies widely between individuals regarding factors such as what should be abstained and how frequently or long an individual should abstain from the action.
+In general, it focuses on reducing anything that is unhealthy and addictive.
 Some proponents limit the process to avoiding online technology; others extend it to abstaining from all work, exercise, physical contact and unnecessary conversation.

-According to California psychiatrist Dr. Cameron Sepah, a proponent of the practice, the purpose is not to literally reduce dopamine in the body but rather to reduce impulsive behaviors that are rewarded with it.
-One account suggests that the practice is about avoiding cues, such as hearing the ring of a smartphone, that can trigger impulsive behaviors, such as remaining on the smartphone after the call to play a game.
+According to California psychiatrist Dr. Cameron Sepah, a proponent of the practice, the purpose is not to literally reduce dopamine in the body, but rather to reduce impulsive behaviors that are rewarded with it.
+Ciara McCabe suggests that the practice is about avoiding cues, such as hearing the ring of a smartphone, that can trigger impulsive behaviors, such as remaining on the smartphone after the call to play a game.
 In one sense, dopamine fasting is a reaction to technology firms that have engineered their services to keep people hooked.
 It can encourage engagement in less stimulating activities such as reading, crafting, or outdoor sports.

 An extreme form of dopamine fasting would be complete sensory deprivation, where all external stimuli are removed to promote a sense of calm and wellbeing.